Didisimmons/Flybody-gym/TEST.md

 2. Hero image
     1. On a desktop, navigate to the Rates page.

-    2. Repeat steps (I – V) on the home page's hero image to ensure the image is responsive, there is no overflow, and the hero image content looks excellent on all screen devices.
+    2. Repeat steps ( i – v ) on the home page's hero image to ensure the image is responsive, there is no overflow, and the hero image content looks excellent on all screen devices.

          Following the verification processes, the testing results are identical to the results displayed on the home page hero image.
 On a tablet or mobile device, however, there is no overflow of text or picture because the hero image height has already been adjusted on the main page, which impacts all pages.
 The hero image and text respond to the screen as predicted, with font sizes decreasing as the screen size shrinks.
 As expected, this looks good on all devices.